webdriverio/webdriverio/readme.md

 		.end();

-### Example of using webdriverjs for testing localy
+### Example of using webdriverjs for testing locally

 Run selenium server first: